School Year

 Rank your highest priorities (maximum of 5) for school improvement in the upcoming school year.

 1: Continue school-wide/content embedded literacy strategies, 2: Ensure math teachers are providing frequent opportunities for student practice and assessment, 3.
-Ensure social studies teachers are utilizing the new material with fidelity and maximizing instructional time, 4.
-Support new 8th grade science teacher with content and develop strong 8th grade science PLC, 5.
+Ensure social studies teachers are utilizing material with fidelity and maximizing instructional time, 4.
+Support science teachers with new textbooks and materials 5.
 Continue strong MTSS structure and implement interventions for students needing Tier 3 support both behaviorally and academically.

 SIP - Areas of Focus